ECE Coordinator & Lead Early Childhood Education Teacher

 Our Board of Directors

-Erica V. Ekwurzel, CFRE, MPAff, is founder of CivicAIM, a philanthropic consulting practice focused on increasing the capacity of grant makers.
-With experience as a professional fundraiser, research scholar in philanthropic strategy, grant making program officer, and consultant focused on social impact, Erica brings extensive perspective to her work.
+Erica V. Ekwurzel, CFRE, MPAff, (Board Co-Chair) is the founder of CivicAIM, a philanthropic consulting practice focused on strengthening grantmaking, governance and impact.
+With experience as a professional fundraiser, a research scholar in philanthropic strategy, grantmaking program officer, and consultant focused on social impact, Erica brings an extensive perspective to her work.
 Erica holds a BA from Austin College and a Master of Public Affairs from the Lyndon B. Johnson School of Public Affairs at The University of Texas at Austin.
-She is a member of the National Network of Consultants to Grant makers and is a 21/64 Certified MultiGenerational Philanthropy Advisor.
-When not on land building strong philanthropic ties and impact to the Texas community, you can find Erica, with passport in hand, traveling to beach destinations and scuba diving exploring the depths and wonders of the sea with her family.
+She serves on the advisory councils and boards of: National Network of Consultants to Grantmakers, 21/64 Philanthropic Advisors of Color, and Austin Together Fund.
+Additionally, she is an investor to the Hispanic Impact Fund, a program of the Austin Community Foundation.
+When not on land building strong philanthropic ties and impact to the Texas community, you can find Erica, with a passport in hand, traveling to beach destinations and scuba diving exploring the depths and wonders of the sea with her family.

 Dan Sharphorn is the General Counsel and Vice Chancellor for the University of Texas System.
 He manages all of UT System’s legal affairs and the attorneys within the Office of General Counsel and serves on the Chancellor’s executive management team.
 He also works directly with all 14 UT institutions to serve their varied legal and business needs.
 Before joining the UT System in 2007, Dan served in the General Counsel’s Office of the University of Michigan for 20 years.
 He earned J.D., M.S.W., and M.A. degrees from the University of Michigan and a B.S. degree from the U.S. Military Academy at West Point.